 An important point to note here is that neither criminal nor civil proceedings need to have started for a UWO to be put in place.
 For a UWO to be brought, it is merely enough for the authorities to have reasonable grounds to suspect an individual is involved in serious crime.

-Such measures are the reason why the Bill is being viewed as a major boost to the authorities’ powers when it comes to seizure and forfeiture.
+Such measures are the reason why the Act is being viewed as a major boost to the authorities’ powers when it comes to seizure and forfeiture.

 Looking for more information?